ramu54321/APIContract/APIContractRevenuePiktorsense.md

 ```
 **GET /revenue**
 ----
-  Returns all users in the system.
+  Returns all the users in the system.
 * **URL Params**
   None
 * **Data Params**